nmarus/docker-swarm-ansible/README.md

 * Updates hosts packages
 * Installs required dependencies
 * Installs Docker CE on each node
-* Sets up ansible user to have permission to run Docker without sudo access
+* Sets up Ansible user to have permission to run Docker without sudo access
 * The first node defined in `[swarm_managers]` is setup as the leader in the Swarm Cluster
 * The remaining nodes are setup as Swarm Managers (3 required for clustering, ie 1 Leader, 2 managers)
 * If `[swarm_workers]` is defined, joins these to the Swarm Cluster with the Worker role